Magento SEO Full Guide: Features, Tips, and Best Practices

 4. Canonical Tags

-In short, if Google sees similar content on different sites, the content will be excluded from SERPs.
+Multiple URLs pointing to the same product cause duplicate content.
+However, if Google sees similar content on different sites, the content will be excluded from SERPs.

-Just go to the Admin panel in your Magento backend, look for “Use Canonical Meta Tag for Categories” and “Use Canonical Meta Tag for Products,” and choose “Yes” from the dropdown.
+• Look for “Use Canonical Meta Tag for Categories” and “Use Canonical Meta Tag for Products,”

 5. HTTPS

+If your site isn’t secure, your customers may be hesitant to enter their payment details when making a purchase.
 This is where Hypertext Transfer Protocol Secure (HTTPS) comes in.
 HTTPS is an internet communication protocol that safeguards the data shared between your site and your user’s network.

-Data sent using HTTPS is protected using a Transport Layer Security protocol (TLS) that offers three layers of protection: encryption, data integrity and authentication.
+Data sent using HTTPS is protected using a Transport Layer Security protocol (TLS) that offers three layers of protection: encryption, data integrity, and authentication.

 Enable your HTTPS in Magento 2 with these steps: